-6.1 Policy It is considered to be good practice for Committee to confirm policy for winter maintenance activity on an annual basis.
+0.0 IVII LICATIONS 6.1 Policy It is considered to be good practice for Committee to confirm policy for winter maintenance activity on an annual basis.
 This report seeks to achieve the above.
-6.2 Financial The Council's Winter Maintenance budget has been increased to £2.12M this financial year.
+6.2 Financial The Council's Winter Maintenance budget was increased to £2.12M in financial year 2019/20.
 This provides the capability to deliver the equivalent of approximately 62 full runs of the treatment fleet over the season.
 The actual cost of winter maintenance is dependent upon the severity of winter conditions and is a financial risk in that the service responds to weather events that are not predictable.
 Should the criteria for school bus routes change this will have a financial effect on the budget.
+Extra costs associated with COVID-19 to ensure vehicles are properly cleaned as well as if they are off road for 72 hours in the case of contamination will also have an effect on the budget.
 6.3 Legal The Winter Maintenance Policy sets out the Council's level of service provision for winter maintenance 6.4 HR Staffing levels have reduced over recent years, this can make it challenging to have sufficient staff to deal with a severe winter event.
-Processes are in place for external suppliers to persist.
-6.5 Equalities None known
+Processes are in place for external suppliers to assist in geographic specific locations with additional support

-/Fairer Scotland Duty
+6.5 Equalities None known /Fairer Scotland Duty

+Risk

-6.6 Risk The proposed policies are designed to reduce the Councils exposure to risk.
+The proposed policies are designed to reduce the Councils